PaymobAccept/paymob-js/README.md

-## Flash checkout integration handbook
+## Paymob flash checkout integration handbook
-Flash Integration Guide.
+Paymob Flash Integration Guide.

 ## What's Inside:
-- Flash integration sample in one file.
+- Paymob flash integration sample in one file.
-- Flash integration sample in two files.
+- Paymob flash integration sample in two files.

 ## How it works:
 - just drag and drop index.html file in the browser.